Explore Options to Help Preserve Your Tooth

 • Fracture risk increases if the tooth isn’t restored:

-A tooth that has undergone root canal treatment can become more brittle.
-Placing a crown can help reduce the risk of cracks or fractures.
+A tooth that has had a root canal treatment can become more brittle over time.
+That’s why placing a proper final restoration is often recommended to reduce the chance of fracture.

 • Allergic reactions are rare:

-Although uncommon, some individuals may react to materials used during treatment.
-Please let your dental team know about any known allergies so appropriate precautions can be taken.
+While uncommon, some patients may experience a reaction to the materials used during treatment.
+Please let us know if you have any known allergies so we can take the necessary precautions.

-If you have questions, our Bunbury dental team is here to guide you and help you feel at ease.
-Your comfort, safety, and understanding are our priority.
+If you have questions, our Bunbury dental team will guide you and support you throughout your care.
+We prioritise your comfort and well-being.

 Right Menu Icon